craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 You can cast Spells using this Feature.
 The Action Point Cost to cast a given Spell is listed alongside it's Effort and Complexity.

-If you already have the 'Learned Spellcasting' Feature, you are not eligible to gain this Feature.
+If you already have the 'Innate Spellcasting' Feature, you are not eligible to gain this Feature.

 ## Stabilize Flux
 ###### REQ: #.EXP
 ###### 3 AP
 ''

+Reduce your current total Flux by a number equal to half your Degree of Proficiency in